stuartellis/stuartellis-site-hugo/content/articles/mysql.md

 server.
 You may install both the graphical and command-line utilities on any system, without installing a MySQL instance.

-> *Mac OS X:* The MySQL distributions for Mac OS X install it into a
+> *macOS:* The MySQL distributions for macOS install it into a
 > subdirectory within the /usr/local/ directory.
 In addition, a symlink
 > of /usr/local/mysql is created to point to the most recent version of
 > MySQL.
 For convenience, add /usr/local/mysql/bin to your PATH.